dfung29/depin-vpn-project2/README.md

 6. Wait for the transaction to confirm

-You'll receive **5,000 CLR tokens** per claim, which is enough for registering a VPN node (requires 1,000 CLR minimum stake) with tokens left over for gas fees and testing.
+You'll receive **5,000 CLR tokens** per claim.
+This is enough for either registering a VPN node (1,000 CLR minimum) or opening a payment channel (10 CLR minimum) with tokens left over for gas fees.

+---

+## For Node Providers

+If you want to provide VPN services and earn CLR tokens from users.

-### Step 2: Registering a VPN Node
+### Step 1: Register Your VPN Node

-Once you have CLR tokens, register your node on the ClearNet marketplace:
+Register your node on the ClearNet marketplace:

 1. **Configure your node parameters** in `scripts/register-node.ts`:
    ```typescript